spacetelescope/jwst_novt/docs/jwst_novt/usage.rst

 ==========

 ..
-   Text based on JDox article, 5/19/23
+   Text based on existing JDox article, 5/19/23

 The NIRSpec Observation Visualization Tool (NOVT) was created to help users simultaneously visualize the fields of view of both the NIRSpec